SMSpp-Project/StochasticBlock/README.md

 - **Scenario Application**: A `set_data()` method which takes a scenario (a vector) as parameter and sets the data of the inner `Block` according to its set of `DataMapping`

-- **ScenarioGenerator Support**: Built-in integration with `ScenarioGenerator` classes (such as `DiscreteScenarioSet`) that provide, generate, or manage scenarios.
-The generator can be attached via `set_scenario_generator()` or, when present, is serialized/deserialized along with the block
+- **ScenarioGenerator Integration**: Designed to work alongside `ScenarioGenerator` classes (such as `DiscreteScenarioSet`) that manage probability distributions and provide scenarios.
+  The separation of concerns is deliberate: `ScenarioGenerator` handles the stochastic aspects (probabilities, sampling, reduction), while `StochasticBlock` handles the application of scenario data to the optimization model

 ## Usage Patterns

 ### Typical Workflow

 1. Create a `StochasticBlock` with an inner deterministic block
 2. Define data mappings to specify which data varies per scenario
-3. Optionally attach a `ScenarioGenerator` (e.g., `DiscreteScenarioSet`)
+3. Attach a `ScenarioGenerator` (e.g., `DiscreteScenarioSet`) to provide scenario data
-4. Apply scenarios either manually or by iterating through the generator
+4. Iterate through scenarios from the generator, applying each via `set_data()`
-5. Solve or process the block for each scenario
+5. Solve or process the block for each scenario realization

 ## Creating a StochasticBlock